davidtkramer/mock_api/README.md

 end
 ```

->  Be aware that the state of any stores in your mock API will be reset whenever an autoload occurs

 If you only want to mock a certain namespace or a specific endpoint in development, you can provide a url to the `run` method.
 This url will override the default url specified in the mock api class.

 ```ruby